LoginRadius/docs/content/references/javascript-library/form-library/index.md

 ### Two-Factor Authentication Login

 This function allows you to initiate a traditional login if you have 2FA (Two-Factor Authentication) enabled in your LoginRadius Dashboard.
-This function leverages the [MFA Email Login API]().
+This function leverages the [2FA Email Login API](/references/api/two-factor-authentication#2fa-email-login).

 Format: